Tyrone Tormin

-Tyrone Tormin (born 29 June 2001) is a French professional footballer who plays as a winger for Niort in the French Ligue 2.
+Tyrone Tormin (born 29 June 2001) is a French professional footballer who plays as a winger for Croatian HNL club Vukovar 1991.

 Club career

 On 6 April 2019, Tormin signed his first professional contract with Saint-Étienne.
-Tormin made his professional debut with Saint-Étienne in a 3-0 Ligue 1 loss to on 26 September 2020.
+He made his professional debut with Saint-Étienne in a 3-0 Ligue 1 loss to on 26 September 2020.

-On 31 August 2021, he signed a three-year contract with Niort.
+On 31 August 2021, Tormin signed a three-year contract with Niort.
+On 10 August 2024, he signed for Châteauroux.

 Personal life

 Tormin is the brother of the footballer Guévin Tormin.